Rooftop bars in London is not the first thing you think of when you’re planning your visit! Or at least I don’t.

 On the way up you will find motivational quotes to keep you going (as if the thought of a refreshing drink wouldn’t be motivational enough).

-The bar has a big outdoor space, a relaxed atmosphere and food and drinks at reasonable prices.
+The bar has a big rooftop terrace outdoor space for sunny days, a relaxed atmosphere and food and drinks at reasonable prices.
 It also has the very first rooftop ice rink which means that in winter, the bar is being transformed from a tropical paradise into a winter wonderland with fairy lights and soft furnishing.
 Bring your skates!

 This one is for the wine lovers.
-The Italian restaurant team Forza Win (yes, the “e” is missing on purpose) created a lovely outdoor drinking terrace on the 5th floor of Rye Lane’s work space Market.
+The Italian restaurant team Forza Win (yes, the “e” is missing on purpose) created a lovely drinking space on the outdoor terrace on the 5th floor of Rye Lane’s work space Market to while away the summer months.

-You will be able to order from a 36-strong bottle menu and enjoy some truly delicious Italian dishes.
+You will be able to order from a 36-strong bottle menu and enjoy al fresco dining on some truly delicious Italian dishes.
 Can it get any better than that?!

 Duck & Waffle

-In Duck & Waffle, located by Liverpool Street Station, you can soak up panoramic views from the 40th floor while sipping on a cocktail or eating a renowned dish.
+In Duck & Waffle, located by Liverpool Street Station, you can soak up panoramic views from the 40th floor while sipping on a cocktail or eating a renowned dish and gazing through the floor to ceiling windows.

-The venue is the highest restaurant in the UK and the only skyline restaurant in England that boasts a 24/7 menu!
+This venue is the highest restaurant in the UK and the only skyline restaurant in England that boasts a 24/7 menu including small plates, gluten free, a raw bar and loads more.

 From the comfort of your table inside and 175 m above ground, you can see the Tower of London, the Tower Bridge and many more of the famous London buildings.
 Even the glass lift journey is iconic and going up at great speed taking in the incredible views is an unforgettable experience.

-The popular Boundary Rooftop bar in the heart of Shoreditch is perched atop the Boundary project, which also contains a boutique hotel, a restaurant, a café and a deli.
+The popular Boundary Rooftop bar in the heart of Shoreditch, East London is perched atop the Boundary project, which also contains a boutique hotel, a restaurant, a café and a deli.

 Dalston Roof Park

-Dalston Roof Park is nestled amongst Hackney’s Victorian buildings and overlooks London’s skyscrapers.
+Dalston Roof Park is a rooftop bar and community space nestled amongst Hackney’s Victorian buildings and overlooks London’s skyscrapers.
 It feels a bit like you found a well-kept secret, especially because it’s not that easy to get there.

 You will have to navigate through the hallways and elevators and cross some fire escapes to make it to the roof.
 However, it will be totally worth it!